wobbals/sampsonizer/README.md

 ### Example:

-`sampsonizer -n 10 input.mp4 out%04d.png`
+`sampsonizer -n 10 -i /tmp/BigBuckBunny.mp4 /tmp/frame%04d.png`

 # Notes & errata for reviewer

 ## alternative approximate solution

-Depending on the interpretation of the problem statement, much of this problem could be implemented with a `one-liner` gstreamer pipeline, for example:
+Depending on the interpretation of the original problem statement, much of this problem could be implemented in a `one-liner` gstreamer pipeline, for example:

 ```
 # -n 10 ~/Downloads/BigBuckBunny.mp4 frame%d.png